-In today’s age you should really have your keywords in your title.
-Again a very strong correlation that the higher volume the keyword, the great chance it’s in your title.
+In today’s age, you should really have your keywords in your title.
+Again, a very strong correlation that the higher volume of the keyword, the great chance it’s in your title.

 Number of images per page

-This is where travel really has a big difference to other industries’ benchmark.
-In the top posts you can expect to have 2.1 images per post but if you take the data of Semrush above of the average size of the post, it would mean that there are ~2.1 images per 600 words, meaning an average of about 1 image per 300 words.
+This is where travel really has a big difference in other industries’ benchmark.
+In the top posts, you can expect to have 2.1 images per post but if you take the data of Semrush above of the average size of the post, it would mean that there are ~2.1 images per 600 words, meaning an average of about 1 image per 300 words.

 An insight that we take quite seriously at travel tractions and aim to have 1 image per 300 words.